 "Responsible Inspiration: The Role of Arts Educators in Career Choice"

-Rachel's article, "Responsible Inspiration: The Role of Arts Educators in Career Choice was recently published in Teaching Artist Journal.
+Rachel's article, "Responsible Inspiration: The Role of Arts Educators in Career Choice was published in Teaching Artist Journal.
 The realities of a career in the performing arts can exist in shocking contrast to the sterilized glamour found in bright lights and awards shows.
 So how might teaching artists continue to cultivate this passion while truly preparing students for continued educational opportunities in their fields and then for the real world?
 Through responsible inspiration.

 Sketch at Magnet Theatre